 Back home and using Lightroom, I made sure all images had a similar color temperature, adjusted the shadow levels and added a bit of vignetting.

 That’s it!
-That’s how I balanced the ambient light and flash, so I could then tweak the image a little to create the desired effect.
+That’s how you can balance the sunset with flash!
+You can then tweak the image a little to create the desired effect.

 How about you?
-Have you tried balancing ambient light and flash?
+Have you tried balancing the sunset and flash?
 How was it?

 I really hope you found this post interesting, informative but also entertaining.
 If that is the case, please leave a comment below and share this post with your friends!
 But most of all, please remember to Stay Safe, Keep Learning and Keep Creating.